Register to get access to free programming courses with interactive exercises

 During the lesson, you may wonder why you should use the translate() function when relative positioning and the top, right, bottom, and leftproperties have existed for a long time.

-In terms of visual effect, both approaches will give the same result, but, as usual, the devil is in the details.
+Both approaches will give the same visual result, but, as usual, the devil is in the details.
 Two devils in this case:

 • Using percentage values